University of Iowa College of Law, J.D., with distinction, 1991

 Dianne was appointed Chapman’s first Wellness Partner in 2013 and was charged with implementing a comprehensive wellness initiative for the firm.
 During her tenure, the firm was recognized with Interactive Health’s “Healthiest Companies in America” award three times.
-Dianne currently serves as Co-Chair of the Women's Affinity Group, and Chapman has been named among the “50 Best Law Firms for Women” numerous times throughout her tenure.
+Dianne also served as Co-Chair of the Women's Affinity Group, and Chapman was named among the “50 Best Law Firms for Women” numerous times throughout her tenure.

 - Represented mortgage lender in foreclosure matter where the Illinois Appellate Court held that three year limit for TILA rescission claims applies even when claim is brought defensively in response to a foreclosure.